 Here's a concrete example of a lobbyist who realized he'd sold his own citizenship for a fee only when he found himself conflicted.
 A lobbyist for the city of Cincinnati sat on the county elections board.
-When, as a member of the board, he supported moving an early-voting site out of the city's downtown, and the city, which opposed this move, asked him to abstain from the board's vote, he withdrew from his lobbying contract.
-Only then did he recognize that a lobbyist gives up his right to go public with a personal view that contradicts that of his client.
+When, as a member of the board, he supported moving an early-voting site out of the city's downtown, and the city, which opposed this move, asked him to abstain from the board's vote, he chose to withdraw from his lobbying contract instead.
+Only at this point did he recognize that a lobbyist gives up his right to go public with a personal view that contradicts that of his client.
 Lobbyists should recognize this not when it threatens their personal freedom in a concrete way, but rather before they sign their first lobbying contract.